Kolten Wong Player Props: Mariners vs. Padres

-The Seattle Mariners, including Kolten Wong (batting .074 in his past 10 games, with a double, three walks and an RBI), battle starting pitcher Joe Musgrove and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.
+After hitting .071 with a double, three walks and an RBI in his past 10 games, Kolten Wong and the Seattle Mariners take on the San Diego Padres (who will hand the ball to Michael Wacha) at 4:10 PM ET on Wednesday.

-In his previous game he had a one-hit performance (1-for-4) against the Rangers.
+In his most recent game he had a hitless showing (0-for-2) against the Padres.

 Kolten Wong Game Info & Props vs. the Padres